Skip to content

 “80s Artists Then and Now,” Elizabeth Mayer Fine Art, New York, NY

-“Selections from the Collection: Guild Hall,” Guild Hall Museum, East Hampton, NY
+“Selections from the Collection: Guild Hall,” Guild Hall, East Hampton, NY

 “Cleveland Collects,” The Cleveland Museum of Art, Cleveland, OH

-“The Joe Wilfer Show: Collaborations in Paper and Printmaking,” Plattsburgh Art Museum, Plattsburgh, NY
+“The Joe Wilfer Show: Collaborations in Paper and Printmaking,” Plattsburgh State Art Museum, The State University of New York at Plattsburgh, Plattsburgh, NY

 “The Centennial Open,” Parrish Art Museum, Southampton, NY